 After you are done with relaxing at Man O’War Vineyard, you can take a walk along the rocky beach.
 This will also wake you up for the drive back.

 Worth the drive for the wines and the views.
 However, this will take a better portion of your day.
-If you have limited time on Waiheke and it is you first trip, then you may want to stick to the West side of the island to see more.
+If you have limited time on Waiheke and it is your first trip, then you may want to stick to the West side of the island to see more.

-If you would like to try Man O’War wine, but don’t have time for the trek out to the tasting room, then many of the local bottle shops on the westside of the island carry some of the wines.
+If you would like to try Man O’War wine, but don’t have time for the trek out to the tasting room, then many of the local bottle shops on the west side of the island carry some of the wines.
 You can try the Waiheke Wine Center.